-- Teresa's method was very personal & effective consistent throughout her works; - As long as it was her using it, it was documented to be quite effective;
+Teresa did not have a method of prayer, but she did have a method of teaching it; a very personal and effective method uniformly consistent throughout her works.
+As long as it was her using it, it was documented to be quite effective.

-Initially her success at teaching her method of prayer was limited but as she progressed, her success improved.
+Initially her success at teaching her method of prayer was limited (L, 7, 13), but as she progressed, her success rate improved (L, 13, 9).